-Sexual Crimes in Arizona Definition Page
+Sexual Crimes in Phoenix Definition Page

 The Arizona legal statutes have very specific, but at the same time wide-reaching definitions for sexual crimes.
 What follows is Title 13, Chapter 14 of Arizona’s Revised Statutes (ARS), which specifically addresses sex offenses.
-In Arizona, sex offenses include a range of subsections, definitions, and sentencing ranges.
+In Phoenix, sex offenses include a range of subsections, definitions, and sentencing ranges.

 - In this chapter, unless the context otherwise requires:

 - "Oral sexual contact" means oral contact with the penis, vulva or anus.

 - "Position of trust" means a person who is or was any of the following:

 - The minor's parent, stepparent, adoptive parent, legal guardian or foster parent.